timescale/docs.timescale.com-content/getting-started/data-node-authentication.md

 authentication.
 For other password authentication methods, [see the PostgreSQL manual][auth-password].

->:NOTE: The `password` method should not be used since it sends the
+>:TIP: The `password` method should not be used since it sends the
 > password in cleartext, and the `md5` is using a cryptographic hash
 > function that is no longer considered secure.